 Artificially engineered (optical) materials offer an enormous degree of freedom for manipulating (light) waves, as they provide nearly arbitrary variations in the components of their effective permittivity.
-Among them, unidirectional reflectionless (URL) media [1-3], where reflection from one side is significantly suppressed, and coherent perfect absorption (CPA) media [4-10], where the two-sided incident waves are completely quenched, are extensively studied wave phenomena, especially in optics [6,9-17].
-On-chip implementation of URL media, e.g., is expected to underpin a new generation of photonic devices [18], while CPA media clearly provides an additional flexibility to tune absorption when compared to perfect one-port absorbers.
+Among them unidirectional reflectionless (URL) media [1-3], where reflection from one side is significantly suppressed, and coherent perfect absorption (CPA) media [4-10], where the two-sided incident waves are completely quenched, are extensively studied wave phenomena and especially in optics [9-18].
+On-chip implementation of URL media, e.g., is expected to underpin a new generation of photonic devices [19] while CPA media clearly provides an additional flexibility to tune absorption when compared to perfect one-port absorbers.

-A great number of these applications rely on crystal structures where order and periodicity are essential attributes.
-Most ubiquitous among them are photonic crystals [19] that exploit order and periodicity on the scale of the wavelength to manipulate the phase and flow of light beams either in the form of a familiar solid distributed Bragg reflector [20] or in the form of a more sophisticated atomic crystal structure [21,22].
+A great deal of these applications rely on crystal structures where order and periodicity are essential attributes.
+Most ubiquitous among them are photonic crystals [20] that exploit order and periodicity on the scale of the wavelength to manipulate the phase and flow of light beams either in the form of a familiar solid distributed Bragg reflector [21] or in the form of a more sophisticated atomic crystal structure [22, 23].
 Disorder becomes then a detrimental feature that is best avoided or minimized to improve optical performance.

-Disorder due, e.g., to the imperfect manufacturing process inevitably exists also in most of the photonic crystals currently being used to implement URL and CPA.
+Disorder due, e.g., to the imperfect manufacturing process inevitably exists also in most of the photonic crystals being now used to implement URL and CPA.
 Thus it is essential to assess how robust these two phenomena are in the presence of variant types of disorder.
-Exploiting the fact that coherently driven multilevel atoms have the uncommon advantages of real-time all-optical tunable and reconfigurable capabilities [23-29], we focus here on a realistic atomic photonic crystal structure [30-42] where the effect of disorder on URL and CPA phenomena could be simultaneously assessed.
+Exploiting the fact that coherently driven multi-level atoms have the uncommon advantages of real-time all-optical tunable and reconfigurable capabilities [24-30], we focus here on a realistic atomic photonic crystal structure [31-43] where the effect of disorder on URL and CPA phenomena could be simultaneously assessed.

-More specifically, we use a lossy atomic crystal lattice with a PT-antisymmetric or more general non-Hermitian susceptibility [2,43,44], known to exhibit both URL and CPA, to assess the robustness of these two phenomena against (i) uncorrelated and (ii) self-correlated random fluctuations in the typical structural or geometric lattice parameters [45].
-Disorder archetypes in the width (d) of the atomic density distribution within a unit cell and in the period (a) of the cold-atomic lattice for each unit cell are briefly illustrated in
+More specifically, we use a lossy atomic crystal lattice with a PT-antisymmetric or more general non-Hermitian susceptibility [2, 44, 45], known to exhibit both URL and

-Sec.
+CPA, to assess the robustness of these two phenomena against (i.) uncorrelated and (ii.) self-correlated random fluctuations in the typical structural/geometric lattice parameters [46].
+Disorder archetypes in the width (d) of the atomic density distribution within a unit cell and in the period (a) of the cold atomic lattice for each unit cell are briefly illustrated in Sec.
 II and investigated in Sec.
 III through numerical computation of the atomic crystal reflectivities and the scattering matrix eigenvalues.
-The main conclusions of our work are summarized in Sec.
+The main conclusions of our work and comparison with previous one are summarized in Sec.
 IV.